 - Employees will save on commuting time

-- It will be possible to attract talents from multiple locations
+- It will be possible to attract talent from multiple locations

 - Part-time workers will be able to balance their other responsibilities better

-- Significant reduction in administrative and operation cost, and more
+- Significant reduction in administrative and operational costs and more

-Being away from the office introduces new challenges about tracking down information and disrupting the natural way of carrying out regular activities.
-It possesses three primary challenges for the businesses:
+Being away from the office introduces new challenges in tracking down information and disrupting the natural way of carrying out regular activities.
+It possesses three primary challenges for businesses: